 We attended classes at various times throughout the week (7:30am, 10am, 8:30pm, 4pm, 9am) and every single class was full.
 Each class is first come first serve (no online reservations) so definitely make sure you get to class about 5-10 minutes early to claim your spot.
 Getting to class early will also give you a little time to lay in Savasana to clear your mind, or stretch anything that needs to be stretched before starting class.

-I attended classes at the Grant and Broadway studios here in Denver and very positive experiences at both!
+I attended classes at the Grant and Broadway studios here in Denver and had very positive experiences at both CorePower Yoga locations!
 The instructors remembered my name, they were friendly and welcoming, and they stayed after class to answer any questions.

 CorePower Yoga 2

 Yoga with weights.
 It sounds pretty self-explanatory, but I had no idea what we were getting ourselves into with this one and Brian and I both loved every second of it!
 The room was heated with the light addition of humidity and we grabbed 5lb dumbbells.
 As soon as the instructor came in and turned on the upbeat music I knew we were in for a good time.
-This class was fast paced and high energy!
+This class was fast paced, high energy and FUN!
 We started with a yoga warm-up, then we added weights to our yoga poses and even did a cardio segment in the middle.
 The next thing we knew we were all laying on our backs in Savasana and class was over.
 The entire hour felt like 15 minutes!
 As we were laying there Brian turned to look at me and said “I love it!!”
-When we took this class it was only day two of our trial and I felt like we had just taken a big gulp of the kool-aid and loved every sip of it 🙂
+When we took this class it was only day two of our trial and I felt like we had just taken a big gulp of the kool-aid and loved every sip of it 🙂 This was when I knew I was officially hooked into CorePower.

 Hot Power Fusion